 Preimplantation genetic testing was introduced in 1989 as an alternative to prenatal diagnostics for severe genetic diseases, and the first child from a process involving PGT was born in 1992.
 The technique, earlier named PGD (preimplantation genetic diagnosis) recently changed names to PGT (Preimplantation Genetic Testing), which involves several forms of genetic testing.

-PGT-A (Preimplantation Genetic testing - Aneuploidy screening) is a variant of the PGT method, the purpose of which is to select an embryo without chromosome abnormalities to increase the birth rate and decrease the time to pregnancy and live birth.
+PGT-A (Preimplantation Genetic testing - Aneuploidy screening) is a variant of the PGT method, the purpose of which is to select an embryo without chromosome errors to increase the birth rate and decrease the time to pregnancy and live birth.
+In this case there is no known genetic hereditary disease for any of the parents.